Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

     - Confirm 'More' button on each articles directs to the correct news article .html.
     - (Tablet Only - over 768px) Confirm band news articles feature an image and is displayed correctly.
     - (Tablet Only - over 768px) Confirm event items rearrange into a grid of four.
+    - (On displays over 992 px) Confirm four news articles with images are present.

     Events Section